playworks93/sportsmatch-landing-app/README.md

 ## Features

-- User Profiles
+- User profiles with sports interests and preferences
-- Sport Interest Matching
+- Swiping mechanism for matching with other users
-- Event Creation and RSVP
+- In-app messaging for communication
-- Messaging and Chat
+- Event creation for local sports activities
-- Community Forums
+- Community forums for discussions on sports
-- Activity Suggestions
+- Personalized recommendations based on user activity

 ## Tech Stack